 Length: 12 pages

-This bill was introduced on March 9, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 9, 2016, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Donnelly Announces Bipartisan ‘Medical Innovation Agenda’”

 — Sen. Joe Donnelly [D-IN, 2013-2018] (Co-sponsor) on Oct 21, 2015

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.